 Some wild plants are protected against international trade under the Convention on International Trade in Endangered Species (CITES).
-The only UK species to which CITES applies are Snowdrop Galanthus nivalis, if this is native, and all orchids.
-It should be noted that this applies not only to fresh specimens but to herbarium material too so do check if a CITES permit is required if you are sending material over international borders.
+The only UK species to which CITES applies are all orchids.
+It should be noted that this applies not only to fresh specimens but to herbarium material too, so do check if a CITES permit is required if you are sending herbarium material over international borders.